ppekala/ports-tools/README.md

 plogsend
 --------

-Easy way to send tinderbuild logs to your FreeBSD account by scp.
+Easy way to send tinderbox build logs to your FreeBSD account by scp.

 reinplace-check
 ---------------